not-an-aardvark/git-delete-squashed/README.md

 ## Guessing default branch (difference from original)

-This fork supports for `main` or other default branch names.
+This fork supports not only `master`, but also `main` or other default branch names in the following order.

 1. If env `DEFAULT_BRANCH` is set, use it.
 2. If the repo has local branch `master`, use it.